MedhiK0801/HAU802I-Projet_BILL_2026/README.md

 ## Purpose of the project

-This pipeline was used to analyze **Cyprinid herpesvirus 3 (CyHV-3)** variants from Nanopore sequencing data, with a focus on the comparison between viral populations before and after thermal stress.
+This pipeline was used to analyze **Cyprinid herpesvirus 3 (CyHV-3)** SNP variants from Nanopore sequencing data, with a focus on the comparison between viral populations before and after thermal stress.

 The scripts in this repository were used to:
 - merge and clean VCF-related files when needed